Have you enrolled your child in kindergarten for 2022?

 How many hours per week does my child come to kindergarten?

-All families accessing a 4-year-old kindergarten program, have access to 15 hours per week, which is equivalent to 600 hours per year.
+All families accessing a 2nd year of funded kindergarten program, have access to 15 hours per week, which is equivalent to 600 hours per year.

-No, kindergarten is funded for 15 hours per week.
+No, kindergarten is funded for 5 hours (1st year of funded kindergarten program) or 15 hours (2nd year of funded kindergarten program) per week.

 Do you provide before or after kindergarten care?